rohanakut/AndroidSensors/README.md

 ## Getting Started

-In order to use this package add "" in the pubspec.yaml.
+In order to use this package add "all_mobile_sensors" in the pubspec.yaml.

 ## How to use individual sensors
 Currently the implementation of sensors does not support streams.
 This means continuous sensor values cannot be obtained for a particular sensor.
 However to obtain the individual values of a sensor perform the following steps: